Prospect Nature Reserve: Access

 The reservoir is accessed by William Lawson Drive from Reservoir Road, which can be entered from Western Motorway to the north or Prospect Highway to the southeast.
 The reserve is located 10 km west of Parramatta and 5 km south of Blacktown, and is bounded by Reen and Reservoir Roads to the north, Ferrers Road to the west, and Prospect Reservoir to the south.
 There is also a cycleway leading to the reserve that is accessed from Prospect Highway, at the park's southern vicinity, which trails just south of the reservoir to Westlink M7.

 The Prospect Reservoir is open to public during the week and weekend (but not on public holidays) from 6:00 AM to 6:30 PM during daylight saving time and from 7:00 AM to 4:30 PM during non daylight saving time.

-From October 2013 to July 2015, the reserve was closed due to upgrades of the reservoir, which costed $13.7 million.
-Sydney Water owns and manages the picnic grounds at the reservoir.

 Heritage listing

 Prospect Reservoir and its nature reserve was listed on the New South Wales State Heritage Register on 18 November 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare statewide.
 This item is assessed as scientifically rare statewide.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 This item is assessed as aesthetically representative locally.